-Practicum hours for the Counseling and Art Therapy/Counseling programs are to be completed at Tierra Nueva Counseling Center (TNCC), or at a site chosen by the student, meets all requirements of the field training site agreement and approved by the department chair.
+Practicum hours for the Counseling and Art Therapy/Counseling programs are to be completed at Tierra Nueva Counseling Center (TNCC), or at a site chosen by the student, meets all requirements of the field training site agreement and approved by the Program Chair or other designee.
 All students entering Practicum at TNCC are required to have a background check, including fingerprinting, and obtain professional liability insurance.
 See the Background Check Policy page 65.

-Criteria for Beginning and Completing Practicum
+Criteria for Enrolling in Practicum I

-Upon satisfactory completion of Part One course work, the e-Portfolio, and the Portfolio Review (AT/CN students only), students will be eligible to register for Practicum I and the co-requisite lab.
+Upon satisfactory completion of Part One course work, and the e-Portfolio, students will be eligible to register for Practicum I and the co-requisite lab.